wiktor-obrebski/type-safe-errors/README.md

 ```

 By looking at this code, you cannot determine what kind of exception can happen.
-Of course, you can check the `payForProduct` body, but what if it's called by other functions?
-And they call more?
-For rich business logic, it's unmaintainable to follow all possible custom exceptions just by reading the code.
+Of course, you can check the `payForProduct` body, but what if it's called by other functions,
+which in turn call additional functions?
+When dealing with advanced business logic, it becomes difficult to maintain an understanding of all possible scenarios that can lead to errors solely by reading the code.

-Because of this, it's common to just return `500` in such cases (`express` does it by default).
+That's why it's common to just return `500` in such cases (`express` does it by default).
 However, there can be many errors that should be handled differently than a `500` status code.
 For example:

  - Maybe the user did not set any address data yet?
  - Maybe the user's cart has expired?